 - Age: Helpers must be 18 years old or over by the start of the holiday.

 - Holiday length: Each holiday is a week long (usually Saturday to Saturday).
 You have to be able to attend the entire week.

 - Availability: By agreeing to a place we are counting on you.
 If you drop out before the holiday or fail to turn up a child will have to be sent home - their holiday, and their family's respite, will be ruined.
 You are welcome to apply now while confirming your availability but only accept a place once you know you will be free to attend.

 To find out more about being a volunteer read our FAQs for volunteers.

 1) Fill in the application form on this website.

-2) Applications finally close on Friday 31st March 2017.
-Holiday Organisers will aim to confirm whether or not you have a place on a holiday by Sunday 16th April 2017.
+2) Applications finally close on Saturday 31st March 2018.
+Holiday Organisers will aim to confirm whether or not you have a place on a holiday by the end of April 2018.

 3) If you are successful in getting a place, we will be in contact with details of how to complete the background checks and to arrange to meet you at one of our recruitment sessions across the country.

 4) More details about the venue, when exactly to arrive, what to bring etc for your particular holiday will be sent to you by the Holiday Organiser.